Do you want to preview the mobile version of your WordPress site? Previewing the mobile layout helps you see how your website looks on mobile devices.

 It’s important that your website has a responsive design, so your mobile visitors can easily navigate your website.

 Many premium themes and plugins let you create elements that display differently on desktop versus mobile.
-You can also use a page builder plugin like Beaver Builder to edit your landing pages in mobile view.
+You can also use a page builder plugin like SeedProd to edit your landing pages in mobile view.

 You should definitely create mobile-specific content for your lead generation forms.
 On mobile devices, these should ask for minimal information, ideally just an email address.
 They should also look good and be easy to close.

-They have specific device targeting display rules that let you show different campaigns to mobile users vs desktop users.
+OptinMonster has specific device-targeting display rules that let you show different campaigns to mobile users vs desktop users.
 You can even combine that with OptinMonster’s geo-targeting feature and other advanced personalization features to get the best conversion.

 We hope this article helped you learn how to preview the mobile layout of your site.
 You may also want to take a look at our article on the best plugins to convert a WordPress site into a mobile app.